Vyshnav2255/MyWebsite/_blogs/notion-icover.md

 These covers work well on both desktops and smartphones.
 Also, it looks great on a dark theme.
 This pack contains **126 Covers** and is eligible for future updates.
 You can get them here

 <p class="text-center">
-{% include elements/iconbtn.html link="https://www.buymeacoffee.com/vyshnav/e/32314" text="Download Here" icon="icon-download-cloud" %}
+{% include elements/iconbtn.html link="https://www.buymeacoffee.com/vyshnav/e/32314" text="Download Here" icon="download" %}
 </p>